cloudflare/cloudflare-docs/products/registrar/src/content/get-started/register-domain.md

 # Register a new domain

-Cloudflare Registrar is only available for customers that use Cloudflare to manage their DNS records as their DNS provider.
-This is also known as a full setup.
-Refer to [Zone Setups](https://developers.cloudflare.com/dns/zone-setups) for more information.
+Cloudflare Registrar is only available for customers that use Cloudflare as their authoritative DNS provider (also known as a [full setup](https://developers.cloudflare.com/dns/zone-setups)).

 <VerifyEmail />